 It adds a caramel-like flavor and color.
 A baked good with brown sugar is usually more tender and softer than plain granulated sugar because brown sugar has more moisture.
 It is perfect to make cookies chewy such as in chocolate chip cookies.

 This form of sugar is now becoming increasingly popular.
 First, it is unrefined and made from the sap of the coconut palm tree.
 And, it is usually considered healthier than refined sugar.
 In fact, it looks similar to brown sugar, it is a deeper brown like caramel, but has a nutty flavor.

-You can use it as a direct replacement for white sugar, which means you could add 1 tbsp coconut sugar for 1 tbsp granulated sugar.
+You can use it as a direct replacement for white sugar, which means you could add 1 tablespoon coconut sugar for 1 tablespoon granulated sugar.
 And it works for all baked goods cakes, cookies, cupcakes, muffins, pies and tarts.

 It comes in syrup form and is thick and dark in color.
 It's a byproduct of sugar cane.
 Molasses can be found in light, mild, dark, robust and blackstrap.